 The colour is strong and the prints are neat but a little less even than the Caligo and the Versacraft.
 Because this ink is designed for block printing

-onto fabric it can be heat set with an iron and becomes washable without losing colour.
+onto fabric it becomes washable without losing colour after being left for approximately one week to air dry.
 The handle of the fabric barely changes at all.

 The ink rolls out easily with a sponge roller if you don’t press as hard as you normally would with a hard roller.
 You’ll need to spoon out more ink than